csc301-2024-s/13-Engineers-Without-Borders/deliverables/D1/planning.md

  * User stories must contain acceptance criteria.
 Examples of user stories with different formats can be found here: https://www.justinmind.com/blog/user-story-examples/. **It is important that you provide a link to an artifact containing your user stories**.
  * If you have a partner, these must be reviewed and accepted by them.
 You need to include the evidence of partner approval (e.g., screenshot from email) or at least communication to the partner (e.g., email you sent)

+1) As a student, I want to simulate budget choices in order to learn about the struggles of farmers in third world countries.
+Given budget choices, when I choose a budget, then I see what farming tools I can afford.
+2) As a student, I want to choose what technology I use in order to learn its benefits/downsides.
+Given choice of tools/technology, when I choose one, then I see how it affects my crop yield.
+3) As a student, I want to choose what time I plant crop in order to learn how weather affects my crops.
+Given choice of time, when I choose a time to plant, I can see how that affects my crop yield.
+4) As a student, I want to choose where I plant my crops in order to learn how climate affects my crops.
+Given multiple locations, when I choose a location to plant, I can see how the climate and weather affect my harvest.
+5) As a player, I want to replay the game in order to come up with a different strategy.
+Given the ending of one game, when I see the replay button, I can see my score for that game and can press the replay button to play again.

 #### Q5: Have you decided on how you will build it?
 Share what you know now or tell us the options you are considering.

 > Short (1-2 min' read max)